kumuluz/kumuluzee-samples/kumuluzee-oauth2-keycloak/README.md

 If everything works as intended you should receive a 401 response error.

-Now obtain an access token from Keycloak (**NOTE**: to to this, you will required the client ID and secret of your client on Keycloak and the username and password of your Keycloak user):
+Now obtain an access token from Keycloak (**NOTE**: To do this, you will retrieve the client ID and the secret of your client on the Keycloak and the username and password of your Keycloak user):

 ```bash
 $ curl -X POST \